-Previous to being the head coach at Nicholls State, Williamson was the head sprint and hurdles coach at Emporia State University and the volunteer coach for the same events at the University of Iowa.
-He earned a double-major bachelor's degree in health, leisure and physical studies and psychology in May of 2002 from Iowa and his master's in education from Emporia State in May of 2005.
+He earned a double-major bachelor's degree in health, leisure, and physical studies and psychology in May of 2002 from the University of Iowa, and earned his master's in education from Emporia State in May of 2005.

-"We are very lucky to have Scott as a member of our staff," head coach Shantel Twiggs said.
-"He brings a wealth of knowledge and a passion for track and field to the Wolf Pack.
-He is an amazing developer of talent, and when you look at his team, every kid that he has worked with saw improvement under his direction."
+"We are very lucky to have Scott as a member of our staff," Head Coach Shantel Twiggs said, "He brings a wealth of knowledge and a passion for track and field to the Wolf Pack.
+He is amazing at developing talent, and when you look at his teams, everyone he has worked with has seen improvement."